 Negative self-talk is a habit.
 It hurts our self-esteem.

-Negative self-talk is a habit which can be changed.
+Negative self-talk is a habit that can be changed.

 First, we need to be aware whenever we speak negatively to ourselves.
 Second, we need to reprogram it and teach our inner critic to talk nicely to us.